sentialabs/public-cloud-recruitment/ASSIGNEMENT.md

 We need to utilize to its full extend the ability of the cloud to scale, when necessary.
 We also need to version control our IaC templates and for this reason the environment should not be deployed manually within the console in terms of clicking around the different services.

 Please provide a design for the designated architecture *in either AWS or Azure*.
-For the same design, please provide CloudFormation or ARM templates, and everything else that you need to accompany your solution with based on your approach.
+For the same design, please provide CloudFormation or ARM templates, and everything else that you need to accompany your solution.

 ### Part 2 - CI/CD

-Please provide a design for the CI/CD pipeline that you will use to deliver the changes to the environment, every time the client updates any of their WordPress applications in GIT.
+Please provide a design for the CI/CD pipeline that you will use to deliver the changes to the environment, every time the client updates any of their WordPress applications in GIT, where the GitFlow branching strategy is in place.
 For this purpose, please treat the target architecture from [Part 1](#part-1---transformation-and-migration-to-the-public-cloud) as a black box.

+The customer has asked us to ideally use native pipelines (such as AWS CodePipeline or Azure DevOps) for this and that they will have only the Test and Production environments in the scope of this design.

 ## Deliverables